ascenDeveloper/CivFolioFront/README.md

 # CivFolioFront
-This project is a frontend portfolio that demonstrates a collection of projects as well as thoughts and ideas.(At the moment is a  beta version only for Civil engineering)
+This project is a frontend portfolio designed to demonstrate a collection of projects as well as thoughts and ideas.(At the moment is a  beta version only for Civil engineering)